dimparf/Soriento/README.md

 ##News
  - Update documents with field annotated as javax.persistent.Id
  - Bug fixes
- - ##Warning: deserialization mechanism is broken in this commit
+ - <strong>Warning:</strong> deserialization mechanism is broken in this commit

 ## Features